Deathrow77/VGG-for-MNIST/README.md

 # VGG-for-MNIST
-VGG Model for classifying MNIST dataset
+VGG Model for classifying MNIST dataset using Keras